henriquepx/henriquepx/README.md

 Hello! 👋
 =========================

-🙋‍♂️ My name is Henrique, 20 years old;
+🙋‍♂️ My name is Henrique, 20 years old;<br>

-💻 I am currently a student of Systems Analysis and Development and I also study at Alura technology platform.
+💻 I am currently a student of Systems Analysis and Development and I also study at Alura technology platform.<br>
 👨‍💻 I like the Front-end Web Development area but I am aiming to become a Fullstack.

 My skills: